-The City has retained engineering consultants Urban Systems Limited and Kerr Wood Leidal Associates to develop ISMPs for watersheds covering over 200 square kilometers within the City.
+The City retained engineering consultants Urban Systems Limited and Kerr Wood Leidal Associates to develop ISMPs for watersheds covering over 200 square kilometers within the City.
 Other areas in Maple Ridge will be the subject of future ISMPs.
 See the current ISMP study areas here.

 The ISMPs are intended to achieve several goals, such as: